Patel-Vipul/ER-Models/instagram-thrift-creator-store/readme.md

 This ER diagram models the backend database for a small creator-run Instagram store selling thrifted (secondhand) and handmade fashion items.
 The design distinguishes between **thrift products**, which are unique one-off pieces, and **handmade products**, which can be produced and stocked in multiple units — while keeping both under a single, consistent product model.

 ![ER Diagram](./instagram-thrift-creator-store.svg)

-> Note: update the image filename above to match your actual exported file.

 ## Entities